So you want to log all your drone flights? Good on you!

 Hover works with all drones and has easy to use flight logs that are automatically backed up and exportable.
 The flight logs automatically pull in weather and position data so you only need to fill out a few notes after your flight.
 In addition to the flight logs, Hover enables pilots to check no-fly zones and weather pre-flight.

-Last year at this time, Kittyhawk was a post-flight logging utility.
-Since then Kittyhawk has moved into more aspects of operations, including mission planning, pre-flight checklists, ability to see live flight traffic and flight logging.
+The company formerly known as Kittyhawk first launched as post-flight logging utility.
+Since then the company has moved into more aspects of operations, including mission planning, pre-flight checklists, ability to see live flight traffic and flight logging.
+It rebranded to take the name Aloft, and since then it’s become a powerhouse in making all sorts of drone flight management software.

 This logbook takes things analog, with an 118-page custom notebook created by commercial pilot and lawyer, Jonathan Rupprecht.